Praqma/code-utils/README.md

 For details, see [sub directory readme in transformAndRun](transformAndRun/readme.md)

+### Run WepShere xmlaccess scripts

+A little Groovy script to orchestrate exection of IBM WepShere Portal xmlaccess commands, so there can be several files executed in some order.
+Using natural sort, it run all the xmlaccess script in the folder you pass it.

+Rest of the details can be found reading the script - it is simple, promise ;-)

 ## Proposed usage

 I'm planning to use the code-utils as a git submodule in other projects, so I have a firm dependency management.